 Follow up on the Competition

-A very important part of Google AdWords management is following up on your performance and your competitors.
+A very important part of Google Ads management is following up on your performance and your competitors.

 If you’re just starting, observe and learn from those leading in your space.
 You’ll notice that the hierarchy changes.
 As one ad disappears, another comes up.
 Some ads stay longer.